Effects of Inflation

 - Price sensitivity in the shopping cart is increasing.
 Among the measures most adopted to save money are: comparing prices better (65%), choosing products on promotion (64%), trying to reduce food waste (62%) and choosing private labels more often (56%).

-- The increase in energy prices, due to the rising cost of many other products and services, is combined with concern about climate change, and 65% of consumers said they had taken some measure to reduce energy consumption.
+- The increase in energy prices, due to the rising cost of many other products and services, is combined with concern about climate change, and 65% of consumers said they had taken some measures to reduce energy consumption.
 In addition, as long-term measures, up to 50% of those surveyed said they would consider installing solar panels at home.

 It is important for brands to know how consumers will respond to the rising cost of living and what measures they will take to deal with it.
 Its impact is not the same in different countries and it is essential to understand how the rate of inflation will affect consumption in each region, sector and category.